jbock-java/jbock/README.md

 ````

 * `@CommandLineArguments` triggers the code generation.
 The generated code requires Java 8.
-* Class `CurlParser` will be generated in the same package
+* Class `CurlParser` will be generated in the same package.

 `CurlParser` has only one method, but there's also an `enum` to consider.